Rindbee/godot-docs-l10n/classes/it/class_displayserver.rst

 :ref:`int<class_int>` **get_primary_screen**\ (\ ) |const| :ref:`🔗<class_DisplayServer_method_get_primary_screen>`

-Restituisce l'indice dello schermo principale.
+Returns the index of the primary screen.

-\ **Nota:** Questo metodo è implementato su Linux/X11, macOS e Windows.
-Su altre piattaforme, questo metodo restituisce sempre ``0``.
+\ **Note:** This method is implemented on Linux/X11, macOS, and Windows.
+On other platforms, this method always returns ``0``.

 .. rst-class:: classref-item-separator